bhathaway/render_ellipse/README.md

 created has broader use than just Minecraft.
 I rather like some of the text output I've seen.

 ## Target Technologies
-The main technologies I've chosen to use are _python_ and _JavaScript_.
-The former is excellent for command line usage and testing, whereas the latter is basically the only option for client-side execution.
+The main technologies I've chosen to use are _python_ , _c++_ and _JavaScript_. _python_ is excellent for command line usage and testing, whereas the _JavaScript_ is basically the only option for client-side execution.
 I would like to eventually create a full webapp for this tool to give back to the community.

 ## Theory